HML-uos/TMR-Learning-App/README.md

 The attached release presents the Android .apk for app installation.

+Find the original study version of the app here: https://github.com/HML-uos/tmr-study-app

 # Thesis
 The thesis is not yet published, once it's accessible online I will link it here to give this repository more context.